-Bat boxes should also be located close to unlit linear features, such as lines of trees or hedgerows.
-Bat species use these features for navigation between their roosting sites and feeding grounds and to avoid flying in open and exposed areas.
+Bat boxes should also be located close to unlit linear features, such as lines of trees or hedgerows and no lit should fall on the bat box itself or the adjacent habitat.
+Bat species use dark linear features for navigation between their roosting sites and feeding grounds and to avoid predation by flying in open and exposed areas.
 Ensure the bats approach to the box is not impeded, for example by branches - clear away underneath the box so the bats can land easily before crawling up into the box.